killianmuldoon/cluster-api/docs/proposals/20220330-topology-mutation-hook.md

 - **Topology Mutation Hook**: is a hook defined in this proposal that allows users to plug in an external component that generates patches.
 - **External patch extension**: is an external component that generates patches.
 - **Inline variables**: are variables defined inline in a ClusterClass.
-- **External variables**: are varialbes defined by an external component.
+- **External variables**: are variables defined by an external component.
 - **Variable Discovery Hook**: is a hook defined in this proposal that allows an external component to supply variable definitions.

 ## Summary

-This proposal introduces the Topology Mutation Hook, which makes it possible to mutate objects of the Cluster topology by generating patches and associated variables externally.
-The patches and associated variables are applied to templates defined in a ClusterClass.
+This proposal introduces the Topology Mutation Hook, which makes it possible to mutate objects of the Cluster topology by generating patches externally.
+The patches are applied to templates defined in a ClusterClass.

 ## Motivation